Tesla Solar Roof Is Not A Serious Product

 Solving the problem has the potential to increase solar penetration.
 However, as we go on to show, we do not believe Tesla's solution is the right one and we do not believe it will result in mass deployments for the foreseeable future.
 This product is likely to die on the vine before it ever reaches critical mass.

-As far as technology is concerned, none of the issues identified in our earlier articles ( see Solar Roof Is Dead On Arrival - Yet Another Reason Why Tesla's Merger With SolarCity Makes No Sense The Sorry Tale Of SolarCity And Tesla Merger Continues ) have been addressed at the recent unveiling.
+As far as technology is concerned, none of the issues identified in our earlier articles (see Solar Roof Is Dead On Arrival - Yet Another Reason Why Tesla's Merger With SolarCity Makes No Sense, The Sorry Tale Of SolarCity And Tesla Merger Continues) have been addressed at the recent unveiling.
 No technical details of the solution, other than what we see in the image below, were released.

-When it comes to the warranty, a big question is: What is the value of 30 year (or, Infinity) warranty from a Company whose credit is junk rated, which makes no money, and which has a realistic risk of bankruptcy?
+When it comes to the warranty, a big question is: What is the value of a 30-year (or, Infinity) warranty from a Company whose credit is junk rated, which makes no money, and which has a realistic risk of bankruptcy?

-Even if Tesla were to be around to honor the warranty, does this Tesla's Infinity warranty cover just the breakage of the glass or does it also cover the connectors (not shown in the picture)?
+Even if Tesla were to be around to honor the warranty, does Tesla's Infinity warranty cover just the breakage of the glass or does it also cover the connectors (not shown in the picture)?
 We suggest that covering the glass part is of little value given that functional damage will most likely occur at the point the tile connects to the roof - the high failure rate electromechanical connection.

 Wiring distribution and connectors are the key to this class of solutions and we have seen no details from Tesla on this crucial matter.
-What we do have are a few quotes from Tesla management at the Tesla friendly site Elektrek:
+What we do have are a few quotes from Tesla management at the Tesla-friendly site Elektrek:

-Musk said that making the connectors robust involved "a shocking amount of technology"
+Musk said that making the connectors robust involved "a shocking amount of technology":

 "This is a connector that has to last for more than 30 years.
 It has to be weatherproof, heavy rain, snow, slush, salt, water leaking - it's like connector hell."